srhemdev/LogoWriter/README.md

 -- bower_components
    Will show the list of dependencies needed to run this app.
-   Consists of AngularJS 1.5.x and it dependencies, Angular ACE Editor(https://github.com/angular-ui/ui-ace) etc.
+   Consists of AngularJS 1.5.x and its dependencies, Angular ACE Editor(https://github.com/angular-ui/ui-ace) etc.

 -- coverage
    Lines of code unit tested.